Bluehost vs Squarespace 2025: which is better?

 Website and account management

-After the website setup, you finally get to see how the inside management looks like on both products.
-But this is where the main difference shows up – Bluehost finally starts looking more like a hosting platform, while Squarespace reveals its website builder powers.
+After the website setup, you finally get to see what the inside management looks like on both products.
+This is where the main difference appears – Bluehost starts to feel like a hosting platform, while Squarespace shows its strength as a website builder.

 For account and hosting management, Bluehost has a simplistic yet very efficient dashboard.

 Everything is neat and easy.
-You can access the most important stuff from the side panel, which includes all of your sites, marketplace, emails, and more.
+You can access the most important stuff from the side panel, which includes all of your sites, marketplace, and emails.

 I absolutely love the fact that in the middle of the page, it provides you with a to-do list for completing the creation of your website.
 Having a list that you can follow is incredibly useful, especially if you’re new and have no idea where to start.
-However, be aware that the list only applies if you intend on using WordPress.
+However, be aware that the list only applies if you intend to use WordPress.

-Here are the settings for speed, security, and general stuff such as site URL or automated backups and updates.
+Here are the settings for speed, security, and general stuff such as site URL, automated backups, and updates.

 As you can see, most of the stuff you need to properly manage your website is included right there as far as WordPress is concerned.
 However, Bluehost has the integration of cPanel that allows you to control more advanced settings and other CMSs.
 You’ll reach it by clicking the Advanced button on the left-side menu.